pygeomet/PyGEOMET/README.md

     python setup.py install

+Notes:
-Note: The code uses Cython which requires a C-compiler.
+1) The code uses Cython which requires a C-compiler.
 For Windows users, the compiler usually doesn't come by default with the operating system so you have to install it.
 Microsoft Visual C++ is free and can be downloaded [here](http://landinghub.visualstudio.com/visual-cpp-build-tools).
 Follow the installation wizard instructions and it should work for compiling the Cython code for PyGEOMET.
+2) Simulated satellite functionality has been added using the Community Radiative Transfer Model (CRTM) available [here](http://ftp.emc.ncep.noaa.gov/jcsda/CRTM/).
+The interface to the CRTM code has been written in Fortran 90 and thus, a Fortran compiler is needed.
+In order to use this component of PyGEOMET, it is first necessary to compile CRTM separately before running the PyGEOMET install.
+It is necessary to compiler CRTM and PyGEOMET with the same Fortran compiler.
+Also, the Fortran compiler flag -fPIC must be added when compiling the CRTM code.
+While compiling Fortran code on Windows can be challenging, it can be done using MinGW and MSYS.
+A more detailed Windows installation will be provided at a later date.

 ### Dependencies
 While there are many different ways to get and install Python, we recommend you install the Anaconda Python Distribution from Continuum Analytics ([download site](https://www.continuum.io/downloads)).
 PyGEOMET is primarily tested using this distribution on both Python 2.7 and 3.5.